-There is some controversy with ear cropping and it is outlawed in some countries.
-Where it is allowed by law, few veterinarians now offer this procedure and it is not taught in many vet schools.
-It is important that the vet have experience in ear cropping as this procedure involves more skill or artistry than technical surgical skill.
-You’ll want to see previous patients as adult dogs to assess how well the ears developed.
-The shape or length of the crop varies.
-Ear cropping styles include: a short (military) crop, medium crop, to the longer, standard show crop.
+There is some controversy regarding ear cropping and it is outlawed in some countries.
+Where it is allowed by law, fewer veterinarians now offer this procedure and it’s not taught in many vet schools.
+Again if you choose to crop, it’s essential that the vet have experience in ear cropping as this procedure involves more shaping skill than technical surgical skill.
+Doberman breeders should be able to give you cropping vet recommendations.
+You’ll want to see previous dog patients as adult dogs, to assess how well their ears developed.
+But remember the crop success will depend on both the vets’ skill and the owners’ aftercare.

 The surgery is done under anesthesia and takes about thirty minutes.
-The ears are trimmed and then a rack, post or cup and tape holds the ears in place.
+The ears are trimmed and then a rack, post, or cup and tape hold the ears in place.
 The ears will usually stand upright after taping for about 5-6 months.
-The timing will vary, with some dobermans nearing one year until the ears will stand.
+The timing will vary, with some Dobermans needing up to one year until the ears will stand on their own.
 This is more common with the longer ear crop.
-It is the lengthy healing period which is more discomforting to the doberman than the surgery itself.
+It is the lengthy healing period which is more uncomfortable to the Doberman than the surgery itself.
 Again proper after-care is essential to prevent infection and allow for a successful standing ear crop.
-New owners should be aware that they are responsible for the proper after-care.
+New owners should be aware of this big commitment to proper after-care.

 For more information on Doberman pinscher ears check out the ear taping post.

 Have you had your Doberman pup’s ears cropped?
 Were you happy with the results?
 How difficult was the aftercare for you?
 Would you have the procedure done again on your Doberman?